ansible/ansible/docs/docsite/rst/scenario_guides/guide_rax.rst

    them as module arguments, or by specifying the location of a credentials file.

-Here is a basic example of provisioning an instance in ad-hoc mode:
+Here is a basic example of provisioning an instance in ad hoc mode:

 .. code-block:: bash